EaryChow/Blender-AgX-Resolve/README.md

 ## Log2 Min and Max Stop
 These two settings are only used when the working Log is set to `Generic Log2`, which is a user controlled pure Log2 curve.

-## Per-Channel Hue Flight
+## Hue Flight Strength
-Controls the strength of the Per-Channel Hue Flight, 0 means completely chromaticity-linear, 1 means compeletely per-channel, default is set to 0.4 for matching Blender.
+The strength of the Per-Channel Hue Flight, 0 means completely chromaticity-linear, 1 means compeletely per-channel.
+Higher value would typically have yellower fire, for example.
+Blender's LUT sets it to 0.4.

 ## Tinting Scale and Tinting Hue
 Mechanism ported from SB2383 python script.
 This adjusted the achromatic point * of the outset only * to create a tinting effect.
 It scales the achromatic point away from its original position, rotate it, then draw a line between the original position and the rotated position, and find the intersection point as "hull point".
 The final adjusted achromatic point derives from interpolating between the original position and the "hull point" position, with 0 meaning the original position, and 1 meaning the hull point.
 UI slider range is limited to prevent breaking of the image.